Collinwood school fire: Fire

-The Lake View School was a fire trap; similarly designed buildings could be found throughout the nation.
-During the fire, the school's masonry exterior acted as a chimney, sucking flame upward as the wooden interior burned; open stairways and the absence of fire breaks enhanced the chimney effect.
-Lake View had only two exits, and fire quickly blocked the front door.
+The Lake View School was vulnerable to fire, as were many similarly designed buildings throughout the nation.
+During the fire, the school's masonry exterior acted as a chimney, sucking flame upward as the wooden interior burned, and open stairways and the absence of fire breaks enhanced the chimney effect.
+The building had only two exits, and fire quickly blocked the front door.
 Children rushed to the rear door, but in a vestibule narrowed by partitions, they stumbled and climbed on top of one another, forming a pile that completely blocked the exit.
-Though later accounts sometimes described children pinned against inward-swinging doors, Lake View's doors opened outward.
+Although later accounts sometimes described children pinned against inward-swinging doors, Lake View's doors opened outward.

-The vestibule, however, created an impassable bottleneck for the crowd trying to rush through it.
-Collinwood's small volunteer fire department and horse-drawn engines arrived too late and were ill-equipped to battle the inferno.
+However, the vestibule created an impassable bottleneck for the crowd trying to rush through it.
+Collinwood's small volunteer fire department and horse-drawn engines arrived too late and were ill-equipped to battle the fire.
 In less than an hour, the three floors and the roof of the Lake View School collapsed into the basement, leaving only a hollowed-out brick ruin.
 Almost half of the children and two teachers in the building died.

-Cause of the fire
+Cause

-The origin of the fire remains uncertain, though explanations proliferated.
-Newspapers circulated many possibilities, sometimes blaming the building's janitor, Fritz Hirter, for inattentiveness and running the boiler too hot.
-Other times, girls smoking in a basement closet near flammable materials came under scrutiny.
+The origin of the fire remains uncertain, although numerous explanations proliferated.
+Newspapers circulated many possibilities, sometimes blaming the building's janitor Fritz Hirter for inattentiveness and for running the boiler too hot.
+Another theory held that the fire was caused by girls smoking in a basement closet near flammable materials.
 A quickly completed coroner's inquest concluded that heating pipes running next to exposed wooden joists ignited the building.
 The coroner blamed the fire on "conditions" and held no one legally accountable for it.
-Many parents condemned the quickness of the inquest and objected to its refusal to hold the school board, the architects, Hirter, or anyone else responsible.
+Many parents condemned the speed of the inquest and objected to its refusal to hold the school board, the architects, Hirter or anyone else responsible.
 J.H.
-Morgan, Ohio's Chief Inspector of Public Buildings, explained the problem this way in his annual report to the Governor and citizens: "The cause of the fire cannot be determined.
+Morgan, Ohio's chief inspector of public buildings, explained the problem in his annual report to the governor and citizens: "The cause of the fire cannot be determined.
 Many believe it originated from the heating system or boilers, but proof has been offered to the contrary."

-A memorial plaque placed at the site by the state of Ohio in 2003 agrees that the fire was of "unknown origin."
+A memorial plaque placed at the site by the state of Ohio in 2003 asserts that the fire was of "unknown origin."